Darren Waller Player Prop Bets for NFL Week 6 | Las Vegas vs. Denver 10/17/2021

 Season Stats

-- Waller has chipped in with 319 yards on 28 catches and two touchdowns.
-He has been targeted 48 times and puts up 63.8 receiving yards per game.
+- This season Waller has caught 28 passes on 48 targets for 319 yards and two touchdowns, averaging 63.8 yards per game.

+- So far this season, 23.4% of the 205 passes thrown by his team have gone Waller's way.

 - With seven targets in the red zone this season, Waller has been on the receiving end of 28.0% of his team's 25 red zone pass attempts.